tdurouchoux/dsview_vault/topics/Concept/Model Compression.md

 type: Concept
 ---

-Methods to reduce the size of machine learning models while maintaining performance.
+Methods used to reduce the size of machine learning models while maintaining their performance.